SummHelper: Collaborative Human-Computer Summarization: Introduction

 \section{Introduction}

 Text summarization is the task of generating a condensed version of a given text.
 Most summarization approaches operate in a fully automated pipeline.
 While efficient, fully automatic summarization does not flexibly enable human intervention and control during the summarization process, which could potentially tune the process to better accommodate user preferences, as well as rectify inevitable mistakes made by models.
 Our objective in this paper is to promote such a human-involved approach to summarization, allowing to better tailor the eventual output to real-world user needs, and to synergize the efficiency of the computer with the quality of the human \citep{hoc2000human, pacaux2017designing, flemisch2019joining}.
+The process can conveniently support a range of practical scenarios that require individual preferences, such as editors preparing summaries of articles, students condensing notes, or legal practitioners abridging contracts.

 To advance such direction, we present \App{}, a 2-stage summarization assistant, which decomposes the summarization pipeline into two natural subtasks---content selection followed by summary generation---and facilitates human-machine cooperation in each subtask.
 On an input document, the process starts with the selection of content for the summary (\S\ref{subsec:content_selection}). \App{} suggests possible salient content, efficiently pointing users to central information within the text (see [1] in \autoref{fig:Highlighting_window}).
 Users may accept or reject suggested spans, or highlight any other content to include in the summary ([3] in \autoref{fig:Highlighting_window}).